 The requirements you will have to meet to get licensed depend on the license type you have selected.

-In the general case, you will have to complete an application form and provide the following paperwork:
+In general, you will have to complete an application form and provide the following paperwork:

 - Completed Application for Business License

-- Personal History Questionnaire for owners and other listed individuals
+- Personal History Questionnaire (OBL242) for owners and other listed individuals

 - Fingerprints for each principal of the business